humbertoe1/humbertoe1/README.md

 ## Hi!
 My name is Humberto Escorel!

-- I am currently working as a backend developer and I'm also required to know to do basic frontend.
+- I am currently working as a backend developer and I'm also required to know how to do basic frontend.
-- I am currently improving my knowlegde on C# and learning Java.
+- I am currently improving my knowledge on C# and learning Java.
 - I can also make single page applications using Angular.

 <div>